IntelSoftware/SYCL_101/modern/3_smart_pointers.rst

 According to C++ Reference:

-    `std::unique_ptr` is a smart pointer that owns and manages another object through a pointer and disposes of that object when the unique_ptr goes out of scope.
+    :code:`std::unique_ptr` is a smart pointer that owns and manages another object through a pointer and disposes of that object when the unique_ptr goes out of scope.

 In other words it is a smart pointer with **unique object ownership** semantics.
 It is a 1-to-1 relationship between a pointer